PrincetonUniversity/removing_tedium/01_suppressing_duo/README.md

   ProxyJump tigressgateway.princeton.edu
 ```

-If the file `~/.ssh/config` does not exist then make it.
+If the file `~/.ssh/config` does not exist then make it using a text editor.

+Step 3: SSH to a Login Node

 You can then connect from your local machine (laptop/desktop) using the following command, for example: